boldbi/bold-bi-docs/docs/embedding-options/embedding-sdk/samples/xamarin.md

 ## Get dashboard ID

- Get the item id of the dashboard from the BI server.
-Please refer to this [link](/working-with-dashboards/share-dashboards/get-dashboard-link/#get-link) and the following screenshot.
+ Please obtain the item ID of the dashboard from the BI server.
+Kindly refer to this [link](/working-with-dashboards/share-dashboards/get-dashboard-link/#get-link) and the accompanying screenshot.

  ![Get dashboard ID](/static/assets/javascript/sample/images/get-dashboard-id.png#max-width=55%)

- After changing the above details in the sample, run the Xamarin forms and the dashboard will be rendered.
+ After changing the details mentioned above in the sample, run the Xamarin forms, and the dashboard will be rendered.

 ## How this sample works
- 1. Use `WebView` to render the BoldBI Dashboard in the Xamarin forms application.
+ 1. Use the `WebView` component to render the BoldBI Dashboard in the Xamarin Forms application.

- 2. Since you are using `WebView`, you have to generate the html file to append to `WebView`.
+ 2. Since you are using `WebView`, you need to generate the HTML file to append to `WebView`.

- 3. Authorize the application by calling the `GetEmbedDetail` method as follows.
+ 3. Authorize the application by calling the `GetEmbedDetail` method in the following manner.

     ![Get Embed Details](/static/assets/javascript/sample/images/xamarin-authorize.png#max-width=100%)

- 4. In the above authorization, the `SignatureUrl` is generated with the provided `EmbedSecret key`.
-Using the signature, you will validate the details and BoldBI will return the token.
-You will pass the token with the `HtmlString` as follows.
+ 4. In the previous authorization, the `SignatureUrl` is generated using the provided `EmbedSecret key`.
+With the signature, you can verify the details and BoldBI will return the token.
+To pass the token, use the `HtmlString` as shown below.
     ![Htmlstring](/static/assets/javascript/sample/images/xamarin-htmlstring.png#max-width=80%)

- 5. In the `EmbedProperties.cs`, change the `dashboard Id` of the respective dashboard as you wish to embed.
+ 5. In the `EmbedProperties.cs` file, change the `dashboard Id` of the desired dashboard as you wish to embed.
     ![Set Dashboard Id](/static/assets/javascript/sample/images/xamarin-props.png#max-width=60%)

 ## Steps to create new Xamarin application to embed dashboard
- 1. Open visual studio, search for `Xamarin`, and click on `Mobile App(Xamarin.Forms)` like in the following image.
+ 1. Open Visual Studio, search for `Xamarin`, and click on `Mobile App(Xamarin.Forms)` as shown in the following image.
     ![Embed Properties](/static/assets/javascript/sample/images/xamarin_create.png#max-width=80%)

- 2. Then, click `Next`, select the blank project as follows, and click `Create`.
+ 2. Then, click `Next`, select the blank project as shown, and click `Create`.
     ![Embed Properties](/static/assets/javascript/sample/images/xamarin_empty_project.png#max-width=60%)

- 3. Create `EmbedProperties.cs` class to define the mandatory properties as follows.
+ 3. Create the `EmbedProperties.cs` class to define the mandatory properties as follows.

      ```js
         public class EmbedProperties